BradleyCodeU/bradleycodeu.github.io/_wd/scrum/foobarv1.md

 Define a function named move that requires one argument: direction.

-    - If the direction was "n" and doesRoomExist at the location - 1
+    - If the direction was "n" and doesRoomExist at the mylocation - 1
-        - location = location - 1
+        - mylocation = mylocation - 1
-    - Otherwise if the direction was "s" and doesRoomExist at the location + 1
+    - Otherwise if the direction was "s" and doesRoomExist at the mylocation + 1
-        - location = location + 1
+        - mylocation = mylocation + 1
     - Otherwise if the direction was "e" and figure this part out yourself
         - figure this part out yourself
     - Otherwise if the direction was "w" and figure this part out yourself
         - figure this part out yourself
-    - return location
+    - return mylocation

 Create 4 buttons that say North, South, East, and West.
 When clicked, these buttons call the move function.